imbhargav5/rooks/packages/will-unmount/README.md

 | --------- | -------- | ----------------------------------------------- | ------------- |
 | callback  | function | Callback function which needs to run on unmount | undefined     |

-# A React hook for componentWillUnmount lifecycle method
+# A React hook for componentWillUnmount lifecycle method.